Japan says faces increasing threats from China, North Korea

-The report was harshly critical of China’s actions in waters near East China Sea islets claimed by both countries, and prompted a sharp response from Beijing, where a foreign ministry spokeswoman said Japan was exaggerating the threat to “artificially create regional tension and confrontation.”
+The report, the first since hawkish Prime Minister Shinzo Abe took office vowing to boost Japan’s defenses, was likely to prompt a sharp response from Beijing, whose ties with Tokyo are strained by a territorial row.

-Sino-Japanese relations have been strained by the territorial row as well as remarks from Abe suggesting he wants to cast Tokyo’s wartime history in a less apologetic tone.
+China is also upset by remarks from Abe suggesting he wants to cast Tokyo’s wartime history in a less apologetic tone.

-“There are various issues and destabilizing factors in the security environment surrounding Japan, some of which are becoming increasingly tangible, acute and serious,” said the defense white paper, issued as ruling party politicians call for the Japanese military to beef up its ability to respond.
+“There are various issues and destabilizing factors in the security environment surrounding Japan, some of which are becoming increasingly tangible, acute and serious,” the annual defense white paper said.

-The general commanding a Japanese airborne brigade whose paratroopers would be among the first troops to respond to an attack on a far-flung island, told Reuters his unit could benefit from better intelligence gathering tools, including drones.

-“For any island operation, intelligence is crucial,” Tadao Maeda, commanding general of the 1st Airborne Brigade, said in an interview.
-At present, his unit relies on intelligence from ground or maritime forces.
-Japan has allocated funds in this year’s budget to look into possible acquisition of drones.

-The defense ministry report said: “China has attempted to change the status quo by force based on its own assertion, which is incompatible with the existing order of international law,” echoing recent comments by Abe and his cabinet.
+“China has attempted to change the status quo by force based on its own assertion, which is incompatible with the existing order of international law,” the report said, echoing recent comments by Abe and his cabinet.

 “China should accept and stick to the international norms.”